The Kiwi marine who didn't make it home from Vietnamby Ben Stanley

 Remembrance of Jim Lott takes different forms for the Marine buddies who called him “Kiwi”.
 Minneapolis’s Daniel Callahan, who I met at a rundown riverside casino in Mississippi as he travelled to visit his daughter in Florida, named his son James, now 31, after his best mate in Chu Lai.

-Vermont’s Peter Stone, who now lives in Silver City, New Mexico, pours two glasses of whisky for Jim every year: on April 17, the day he died, and May 8, his birthday.
+Vermont’s Peter Stone, who now lives in Silver City, New Mexico, pours two glasses of whisky for Jim every year: on April 17, his birthday, and May 8, the day he died.
 Minnesota’s Pat Owen thinks of a boot-camp pledge to buy two islands in the Pacific – and a pounamu tiki a kid from Mt Albert gave him.

 “Has it helped you?”
 I ask Smart about the tat.
 Smart shakes his head and grimaces.
 “No,” he says.
 “But it hasn’t hurt me, either.
 It’s just my way of remembering.”